 Setting these numbers is important as it helps you work out when to order more stock from suppliers.
 This is all part of managing inventory efficiently and not running out of items, or having too much stock.

-EasyScan can help you with this.
-If you use it to barcode your items, you’ll be able to see at all times how much of each you have in your inventory.
+With EasyScan, use barcodes, to always know the quantity of each item in your inventory.
 The app allows you to monitor stock levels quickly, remotely, and across any amount of warehouse locations.

 5. Automate Order Fulfillment